I’m on a Space Creation Kick lately.

 Those little balls that you spray and then they stick together.
 No thanks.
 We’ve moved onto to a floor covered in little rubber bands, thank you.

 And a breast milk bottle.
 I’m telling myself I must not have seen it shoved into a back corner last time.
-Because I can’t even imagine what my justification was for keeping it then.
+Because I can’t even imagine my justification for keeping it then.

 And stickers.
 I did feel some sadness over these, but the only sticker-user we have isn’t a sticker-fanatic.
 And she already has plenty of stickers.
 I could have justified keeping them, but it definitely isn’t a wrong decision to not keep them.